 It has long irritated me when I read news bites from the National Chicken Council, other poultry trade associations or the poultry companies themselves stating that fixed price contracts insulate growers from market risk.
 NOTHING could be further from the truth.
-Yes, grower base pay is the same regardless of market price variation, but base pay is the only thing that stays the same.
-Let me explain.

-We all know about supply and demand.
-Well, the poultry companies manipulate the market by reducing supply to drive the price of chicken higher.
 When supply is reduced, growers are the losers and the poultry companies are the winners.
 Growers may receive fewer chickens in each flock or have longer lengths of time between flocks of chickens and oftentimes they will see both - less chickens and longer out times between flocks, which means less money for the grower.
 The poultry companies, on the other hand, are receiving a higher price for the chicken in the marketplace so their profit increases.

 That exact scenario is playing out right now.
 There are many, many struggling poultry growers that have seen input costs rise while their poultry income shrink, yet the poultry industry had their most profitable month EVER in May of this year.
 The poultry companies are laughing all the way to the bank, while growers are trying to keep the wolf from the door.